brendanartley/Regressio/README.md

 Regressio is a python module for univariate regression, interpolation, and smoothing.

 The available models are:
-- Linear Regression
+- Linear regression
-- Ridge Regression
+- Ridge regression
-- Linear Spline
+- Linear spline
-- Isotonic Regression
+- Isotonic regression
-- Bin Regression
+- Bin regression
-- Cubic Spline
+- Cubic spline
-- Natural Cubic Spline
+- Natural cubic spline
-- Exponential Smoothing
+- Exponential moving average
+- Gaussian kernel
+- KNN kernel

 There are also functions implemented to generate data samples.

 The available data generators are:
-- Random Walk
+- Random walk
-- Isotonic Sample
+- Isotonic sample

 ## Installation